Contributing Gear Editor

 Key Pocket

 When purchasing a wetsuit, we also consider whether it has a key pocket.
-Our personal preference is an external calf pocket, with a key loop inside for added security.
+Our personal preference is an external calf pocket, with a key loop inside for added security, like that on the Feral wetsuit.
 Internal key loops work well too but we have a slight fear that our key is going to twist sideways and stab us.
-We recognize that most car these days use fobs and as such the need for a key pocket is becoming less and less necessary, but we still like having the option.
+Most internal key loops are located in the chest zip like the one on the Salty Dayz 4/3.
+We recognize that most cars these days use fobs and as such the need for a key pocket is becoming less and less necessary, but we still like having the option.

 Zipper Design